MxBurger/MLM1/Lesson05/solution.md

 # Task 2
 ##### a) Implement an evolutionary optimization algorithm (in MATLAB) based on an ES, which optimizes the lunar landing of Task 1.

-Für diesen Task wurde eine μ,λ Evolutions-Strategie implementiert.
+Für diesen Task wurde eine μ,λ - und eine μ+λ - Evolutions-Strategie implementiert.
 Die Implementierung unterliegt folgenden Grundzügen:

 ###### Problem-Abbildung